ricgreen1/Igby/README.md

 level_actor_report_R = fixed category naming.\
 level_report_R = New report module that provides per level statistics.\
 perforce_helper = added format option to get_file_date function.\
-igby_lib = fixed bug that would add an undersore to the names of all reports.
+igby_lib = fixed bug that would add an undersore to the names of all reports.\

+12/03/23\
+igby_lib.py = improved logging. improved integrity test. added unique sstartup logging function. added new function get_file_disk_size()\
+igby.py = if igby submits a changelist, igby will now wait for a build that is same or newer as the submitted changelist.
+Improved logging.
+Fixed bugs.\
+ugs_lib.py = added support for checking if latest build is same or newer than submitted changelist.\
+orphaned_external_files_report_R.py = New module that will list all external actors that are orphaned because they do not have a corresponding world asset.\
+redirector_cleaner_S.py = Updated to fix redirectors that have multiple assets but no dependencies.
+It will also return the submitted changelist number in order for igby to know which cl to wait for before executing next run.\
+asset_hard_reference_report_R.py = Update to skip world assets, as we are primarily interested in non world assets.